Last updated on March 31st, 2022

 |Boiler insurance||£3.50 - £19.99 a month||£11.75 a month|

-This makes the average boiler repair cost £300 on average, with parts included.
+This makes the average cost of repairing a boiler £300 on average, with parts included.

 Common boiler parts to be repaired or replaced

 On the surface, boilers appear to be quite simplistic boxes.
 Inside though, there are many working parts that control our central heating and warm water flow.
-Below are the most common parts that may break and need to be repaired or replaced:
+Below are the most common parts that can break and need to be repairing or replacing:

 - Gas valve